 A stranger gave a boy with autism a $15,000 piano after hearing him play

+This On the Road report first appeared on the CBS Evening News.

-Aurora, Colorado — Late last year, 11-year-old Jude Kofie received an incredible surprise.
+Late last year, 11-year-old Jude Kofie of Aurora received an incredible surprise.
 Whoever said the best things come in small packages has never been gifted a grand piano.

 The piano just showed up at Jude's house one day.